SCADA Cyber Security Laboratory

 - design and analysis of cryptographic algorithms and protocols for cyber physical systems

-- cryptanalysis of schemes and proposed standards for cyber physical systems
+- cryptanalysis of security mechanisms and proposed standards for cyber physical systems.

 - investigation of cyber attacks and development of extensive attack datasets